gianluca-nitti/mx3000control/DEVLOG.md

 function in the usual way I could find some differences using `diff`, but by looking at the calls to `HidD_SetFeature` in *API Monitor*, I couldn't find any call which argument was the byte array obtained by applying the encoding function to the differing lines.
 Moreover, none of the arguments passed to the nine calls to `HidD_SetFeature` changed between two transactions with different button mappings; thus, the button configuration isn't sent to the mouse through HID feature reports but through some other channel.
+This is also the reason why, as I noticed during the first attempts, the number of calls to `EncodeSecrecy_V11` is higher than the number of calls to `HidD_SetFeature` during a configuration transaction: all the values which will be sent to the mouse are encoded, but only some of them are sent as feature reports.

 I had no idea about which other Windows library function calls the program was using, so I used *Wireshark* with the *usbmon* kernel module as explained
 [here](https://wiki.wireshark.org/CaptureSetup/USB) to sniff all the USB traffic.
-With `lsusb` I found the bus and device numbers (respectively 3 and 7 in this case so that I could set a filter in Wireshark  - by typing `usb.dst contains 3.7` in the "view filter" bar - to see only the packets sent to the mouse).
+With `lsusb` I found the bus and device numbers (respectively 3 and 7 in this case) so that I could set a filter in Wireshark  - by typing `usb.dst contains 3.7` in the "view filter" bar - to see only the packets sent to the mouse.
 Here is a screenshot showing part of the capture of the Windows program setting the mouse to the default factory settings:

 ![Screenshot](https://i.imgur.com/79LGFEQ.png)